 Cassilda retorted, “But I wear no mask.”

 Ward leaped forward, suddenly coming to her senses, and made good on Doug’s threat.
 Her fist penetrated Cassilda’s face, and the robes collapsed in on themselves, revealing no one inside.
 Doug followed Ward to the door.
-They push together, and the stone slab fell forward to reveal a grassy hill topped with a stone archway.
-Through the arch, Doug can see a shimmering vision of his apartment building.
+They pushed together, and the stone slab fell forward to reveal a grassy hill topped with a stone archway.
+Through the arch, Doug saw a shimmering vision of his apartment building.

-“That might be my home, and even if it isn’t, it will be better then here.
+“That might be my home, and even if it isn’t, it will be better than here.
 Come on.”
 He shouted over the chaotic sounds of battle behind them.